 Jan 26, Feb 23, Mar 30, April 27, May 25,

 The purpose of POLLINATE is to create a space in KW where lovers of dance & music improvisation can come together in collaboration.

 Each event will host veteran musical improvisors to support the space with inspiration for movement, expression, surprise and delight.
 This could include both acoustic & electronic sound.

 Nibbles & refreshments will be available to energize our bodies.

 POLLINATE is open to all who enjoy moving in a focused creative space in collaboration with other dancers and with improvised sound.
 This includes solo, duo, group dancing, conscious witnessing & stillness. (see Core Principles below)

-This first POLLINATE, we have the sweet opportunity to move to the soundscapes of the incredible acoustic trio Joel Brubacher, Ron Schweitzer, & Todd Scheidel on accordion, cello, guitar, banjo, percussion, and handmade instruments, joined by the magic of Jay Carnahan on loops, and the textured grooves of DJ Jessoh.
+This coming POLLINATE, we have the sweet opportunity to move to the soundscapes of the incredible acoustic trio Joel Brubacher, Ron Schweitzer, & Todd Scheidel on accordion, cello, guitar, banjo, percussion, and handmade instruments, joined by the textured grooves of DJ Jessoh.

 WHEN: Fourth Saturday of the Month